 This passage suggests that neither Melville nor his oldest son were completely sane.
 In my book of aphorisms, I said that geniuses usually aren’t good parents, and I mentioned Melville as an example of a genius whose children turned out badly.

 There’s a Melville House in Pittsfield, Massachusetts, where Melville lived for 13 years, and there’s another Melville House in Troy, New York, where he lived in his early 20s (when he wasn’t at sea).
+Click here for a Melville website.
 Melville is buried next to his wife in Woodlawn Cemetery in The Bronx, New York.

 In a recent issue, I mentioned that Melville read Schopenhauer with interest.
 I searched the Internet for more about Melville’s reaction to Schopenhauer, and I found an essay by John Haydock that connects Melville’s Billy Budd to Balzac’s Séraphita (the essay also connects Billy Budd to Schopenhauer).5 The essay confirmed my hunch that Melville had a deep interest in the occult, and was receptive to the occult.